-- (a) In all public hearings conducted in accordance with this Chapter, the burden of establishing, by a preponderance of evidence, that the requirements or criteria are met for any application shall reside with the applicant. - (1) For the purposes of this Section, a preponderance of the evidence means that, based on the evidence adduced at the public hearing, the asserted proposition is more probably true than not true. - (b) All appeals to the Governing Body from decisions and determinations made by the Commission taken under this Chapter shall be reviewed by the Governing Body de novo - (1) In such appeals, the appellant shall bear the burden of proof to establish, by a preponderance of the evidence, that the decision of the Commission is in error.
+- (a) In all public hearings conducted in accordance with this Chapter, the burden of establishing, by a preponderance of evidence, that the requirements or criteria are met for any application shall reside with the applicant. - (i) For the purposes of this Chapter, a preponderance of the evidence means that, based on the evidence adduced at the public hearing, the asserted proposition is more probably true than not true. - (b) All appeals to the Governing Body from decisions and determinations made by the Historic Resources Commission taken under this Chapter shall be reviewed by the Governing Body de novo. - (ii) The appellant shall have the burden of proof to establish, by a preponderance of the evidence that the decision of the Historic Resources Commission is in error.